MSOE-CPE2600/multiprocessing-turney-SonnySalerno/README.md

 ***Multiprocessing and Multithreading*** Multiprocessing provides strong speedup up to around 12 processes on my system, but additional processes beyond that point will result in smaller performance gains.
 While threads are lighter weight, they share the same memory space.
 As the number of threads increases, they may contend for memory bandwidth.
 If the number of total threads (Processes × Threads) exceeds the number of physical CPU cores, the OS must perform "context switching," swapping threads in and out rapidly.This overhead eventually negates the benefit of adding more threads.
 However, from my data using both is benificial to get faster times than just mulitprocessing.

-***The Sweetspot***
-I found a sweet spot for me is 12 processes and 2 threads at 10.587s.
-At high process counts (e.g., 20), increasing threads from 2 to 20 actually worsened performance.

 ### To increase program preformance:
 - Go to your systems motherboard BIOS and overclock your CPU.